Scott's 50s Biography

 1. Personal finances:

 a.
 Expenses & Payments: Make an accounting of your monthly expenditures: utilities, food, alcohol, home, auto, credit card & loan payments.
-Your goal now is to reduce or eliminate all payments and debts, so that you will have surplus investable money.
+Your goal now is to reduce or eliminate all payments and debts, so that you will have surplus investable money -- cash.

 c.
-Vehicles: if you have payments for vehicles that flatter your ego, but undermine your long-term investment potential, sell those vehicles for something without payments that still serves your needs.
-Pseudo assets (cars, expensive furniture, expensive dinners, etc.) lose money limiting other choices.
+Vehicles: if you have payments for vehicles that flatter your ego, sell them for something modestwith no payments & little maintenance that serves your needs.
+Pseudo assets limit your options .

 d.
 Unnecessary Expenses: ...
 If you flatter yourself with expensive meats, fancy restaurants & wines, and multiple UN-used online subscriptions, you are squandering.